hookkshot/BluEngine/STYLES.md

 ```
 It might seem a bit clunky, but generating one static hierarchy for each type is much faster than doing complex reflection stuff during each call to Update()!

-You also need to override `Widget.CurrentState` with a "live" version of the bar-delimited list of states currently being employed by your widget,
+The second override you need to make is `Widget.CurrentState`.
+It should return a "live" version of the bar-delimited list of states currently being employed by your widget,
-and then assign it to `Widget.State` at any new point in your own code where the state changes.
+which is then assigned it to `Widget.State` at any new point in your own code where the state changes.
 One painless way of doing this is using related property setters,
 like in this example from BluEngine's `Button` class:
 ```csharp
 protected override String CurrentState